 For a tangier jam, you can add lemon or lime juice.
 Citric acid is another option.
 Citric acid is sold in powder form in the baking section in supermarkets, and you can achieve a more pronounced tartness in your jam by adding a small amount, as it has a much more powerful acid kick than lemon or even lime juice.
 Citric acid makes your jam last longer, as it works as a natural preservative.

 One wonderful thing about this recipe is: you can just try and add more or less of anything to your taste, at any point in time.
 Even after the jam is set in the fridge, it’s still fine to add some more sweetener, lemon, other flavor (vanilla?) or even more chia seeds or water, to alter the consistency if you find the jam to be too runny or hard.
 Just mix it well after the additions.

 Chia jam isn’t supposed to be canned, but it can be preserved as freezer jam, in an airtight container.
-Just leave some room on top of the jar for the liquid expansion, to avoid explosions 😲
+I really like my mason jars.
+Just leave some room on top for the liquid expansion, to avoid explosions 😲

-1. Smash the thawed frozen berries, or fresh berries, with a potato masher or a fork.
+- Smash the thawed frozen berries, or fresh berries, with a potato masher or a fork.

 - Add the chia seeds: if the mashed berries are thicker in texture (blackcurrants, blueberries), add 1 tablespoon.
 If the mashed berries are juicier (strawberries, raspberries) add 2 tablespoons.